ENAV

-ENAV S.p.A. is an Italian joint-stock company which operates as an exclusive supplier of civil air navigation services in the Italian airspace.
+ENAV S.p.A. is an Italian government-controlled joint-stock company which operates as an exclusive supplier of civil air navigation services in the Italian airspace.
 As an air navigation service provider (ANSP) it is responsible for the provision of air traffic control service (ATCS), flight information service (FIS), aeronautical information service (AIS), and issuing of weather forecasts for the airports and the airspace under its responsibility.

 The company name ENAV was the former name of the public agency, acronym for "Ente Nazionale Assistenza al Volo".
 In 2001 the agency ENAV was transformed in ENAV S.p.A., a company owned by the Italian Treasury.

 The company is controlled by the Ministry of Economy and Finance (53.28% of the share capital and is subject to the supervision of the National Civil Aviation Authority (ENAC) and the Ministry of Infrastructure and Transport.

-It has been listed on the FTSE Italia Mid Cap Index of the Milan Stock Exchange since July 2016.
+It has been listed on the FTSE Italia Mid Cap Index of the Borsa Italiana since July 2016.